-We sometimes use the terms expectation and standard interchangeably.
-Indeed they can be synonymous.
-But I want to suggest a very helpful distinction which can help us be sure we are using the best possible map for a given situation.
+We often use the terms expectation and standard interchangeably.
+Indeed they can be synonymous, but I want to suggest a way of making a very helpful distinction which can support out ability to select the best possible map for a given situation.
+To that end I suggest we use the terms in the following manner.

-I am going to suggest that we use the term expectation to refer to the map we use to anticipate just what is likely to actually happen and the term standard to refer to the map we use to guide how we actually want our own behavior to be.
-You will notice, please, that neither of these maps refers to how I want the other to behave if it is not what I actually have reason to expect the other will do.
-Let me say just a bit more about these two maps
+Expectation refers to the map we use to anticipate what is most likely to actually happen.

+Standard refers to the map we use to guide how we actually want our own behavior to be.

+Please notice that neither of these maps refers to how I want the other to behave, only to what I actually have reason to expect the other will do.

-Expectations are as close as possible my anticipation of exactly what is actually going to happen.
-I, of course, can't always know what is going to happen, so I am sometimes surprised or disappointed.
-But the closer my expectations are to reality, the more I can accurately anticipate what my experience will be.
-I want my expectations to be spot on.
-If things don't go the way I expect, I will want to alter my expectations.
+We want our expectations to be as close as possible to exactly what is actually going to happen.
+We, of course, can't always know what is going to happen, so we are sometimes surprised or disappointed.
+But the closer our expectations are to reality, the more we can accurately anticipate what our experience will be.
+We want our expectations to be spot on.
+If things don't go the way we expect, we will want to alter our expectations.

-Standards are the way I hope I will be able to behave and thus are just a bit better than what I have actually been able to do.
+Standards on the other hand are the way we hope we will be able to behave and thus are just a bit better than what we have actually been able to do.
 Standards are the adjustable supports that hold the bar in the high jump.
 They can be set at different heights depending upon the ability of the high jumper.
 The height is set just slightly higher than the last jump that the athlete was able to make.
 Ideally, we want to have our standards be just a bit beyond what we are usually able to do.
 If they are too low, we sell ourselves short.
 If they are too high, we set ourselves up for continual failure.
+Joe was expecting that Jane would be home by 5:15.
+He was expecting that when he gave her some affection that morning it would be returned.
+He was expecting that when he called her she would answer.
+None of these expectations were met.